 How is the Pranapada Sphuta calculated?

 The Pranapada Sphuta is calculated in three steps.
-First, the time elapsed between the birth and the relevant reference point (sunrise for daytime births, sunset for night-time births) is converted into pranas, where one prana equals four seconds.
-Second, the prana count is converted into degrees of arc using the rule that one prana corresponds to one minute of arc.
-Third, this converted longitude is added to the reference longitude (typically the Sun's longitude at sunrise or sunset) and reduced modulo 360 degrees.
-The resulting position is the Pranapada Sphuta.
-The classical rule says that for a defensible birth time, this Sphuta should fall in the third, fifth, sixth, ninth, tenth, or eleventh house from the Lagna.
+First, the elapsed time from local sunrise to birth is converted into vighatis, where one vighati equals 24 seconds.
+Second, the vighati count is divided by 15 and read as signs, degrees, and minutes, so six minutes of clock time corresponds to one sign of Pranapada motion.
+Third, this result is added to the Sun's longitude with the BPHS correction: direct addition for a movable Sun, plus 240 degrees for a fixed Sun, or plus 120 degrees for a dual Sun, then reduced modulo 360 degrees.
+The classical rule says this Sphuta is auspicious in the second, fifth, ninth, fourth, tenth, or eleventh house from the Lagna.

-Which houses are forbidden for the Pranapada Sphuta?
+Which houses are outside the BPHS Pranapada set?

 What is the difference between Tatkalika and Sphuta methods?